tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/API文档/调用方式/请求签名_intl.md

 The signature must be URL encoded.
 For example, after encoding,  the 'raw' signature generated in the previous step `0EEm/HtGRr/VJXTAD9tYMth1Bzm3lLHz5RCDv1GdM8s=`  is converted to  `0EEm%2FHtGRr%2FVJXTAD9tYMth1Bzm3lLHz5RCDv1GdM8s%3D` .
 The resulting signature is `0EEm%2FHtGRr%2FVJXTAD9tYMth1Bzm3lLHz5RCDv1GdM8s%3D`, which will be used to generate the request URL.

->!If you are sending a GET request, all parameters in the request need to be URL encoded.
+>If you are sending a GET request, all parameters in the request need to be URL encoded.
 Please note that some languages may offer auto-URL encoding, and repeated encoding will cause the failure of signature verification.

 ## Authentication Failures
 The following errors may occur when the authentication fails: